 Low Barrier Opportunities

 When working with people who are homeless, particularly those who have been homeless for some length of time, it is important to set barriers to service as close to zero as possible.
 Lost or stolen property, moving from place to place, and being disassociated from family are often contributing factors to individuals who have no legal form of identification.
 Without proof of residency, birth certificate, or social security cards, getting a state issued drivers license or identification card is nearly impossible.
 Additionally, criminal convictions, addictive behaviours, and mental illness are higher among individuals experiencing homelessness.
 For these reasons, UPLIFT! will seek to put to work any willing person with only their name and social security number and not requiring physical proof thereof before working.
 These barriers can be worked through in the case management process, but we feel putting people to work if they are willing is the most important aspect of any program like this.
+For more information about the work programs that UPLIFT! will offer, please click the link below.

 Dynamic Relationship Model